section-engineering-education/engineering-education/content/articles/php-regular-expressions/index.md

 ### Modifiers used with RegEx functions

-Modifiers transposes how a search is conducted on a search phrase.
+Modifiers transpose how a search is conducted on a search phrase.
 Below are some modifiers discussed briefly.
 - u - This modifier allows for searches on patterns encoded with the UTF-8.
 - i - This modifier allows for case-insensitive searches on a string.
 - m - This modifier allows for concurrent searches on multiple lines.